LoVaKo/DataGroupResources/Python/README.md

 - How to use AI effectively while learning

 Additionally, there will be time to study more python, and to ask questions about the things you've already done.
 I won't be here on friday the 16th so be sure to ask anything you are unsure of.

+## Third session
+## Github
+1. Create your own GitHub account.
+2. Create a 'repository' called small Python Exercises
+3. Upload your Python program - see next block - to your repository.

+## Python
+1. Make one (or more) of the exercises in the EASY Python Exercises file (Number guessing game is one of the simpler ones).
+All these programs can be done simply and text based.
+If you want to expand your program with extra functionality, turn it into a webapp, all good.
+If you want to keep it clean and simple?
+Good as well!
+2. Continue your Python course of choice.